multiversx/mx-multi-factor-auth-go-service/README.md

 be blocked for several minutes (as specified in config).
 This is done by setting a redis key with TTL for the blocked user.

-The key is composed of user bech32 address and ip address.
-In order for this key to be correct, we need to make sure that the user ip is as close to the real one as possible.
+The key is composed of `user address` and `IP address`.
+In order for this key to be correct, we need to make sure that the user IP is as close to the real one as possible.

 There is a separate section in the main configuration file for http headers handling.
-Please check `HTTPHeaders` section in [config.toml](https://github.com/multiversx/mx-multi-factor-auth-go-service/blob/main/cmd/multi-factor-auth/config/external.toml) for more details.
+Please check `HTTPHeaders` section in [config.toml](https://github.com/multiversx/mx-multi-factor-auth-go-service/blob/main/cmd/multi-factor-auth/config/config.toml) for more details.

 If the server is exposed directly to the internet, you can set custom headers list as empty and the number of trusted proxies to 0.
 This way the client IP will be set directly